okfn/opendatasurvey/eventguide/index.md

 ###Promote your event
 Get the word out to attract a good audience.

-- You may want to promote through the central OK Twitter, Facebook and Google+ accounts – please contact Mor, our community coordinator at mor.rubinstein@okfn.org
+- You may want to promote through the OKI Twitter, Facebook and Google+ accounts – please contact Mor, our community coordinator at mor.rubinstein@okfn.org
 Promote the event through your social networks.
 - The hashtag is #GODI15 this year.
 Consider if you need another local hashtag for the event.
 Communicate both clearly in your promotions.
 - Invite everybody to share the information about it when you reach out to them.